-Although the route might be considered ‘short’ by some, it still contains over 500m of climbing to the 600m contour.
-Riders need to be fully aware of the following – parts of this loop are remote, exposed and without mobile phone reception, please ensure you (and your bike) are in good condition before setting off.
+Although the route might be considered ‘short’ by some, it still packs-in over 500m of climbing to the 600m contour.
+Riders need to be fully aware of the following – parts of this loop are remote, exposed and without mobile ‘phone reception, please ensure you (and your bike) are in good condition before setting off.

-The next 4.3km follows the Allt Gleanne nam Meann into the atmospheric upper reaches of the valley – keep spinning up the 2.8km climb to a high point (cairn) and spectacular views of the surrounding mountains.
-The following 5.5km descent is easily worth the admission price of all the climbing with steep ramps (max 26%!), sweeping bends and blistering speed down to the Finglas Water ford – enjoy.
+The next 4.3km follows the Allt Gleanne nam Meann into the wild and atmospheric upper reaches of the valley – keep spinning up the 2.8km climb to a high point (cairn) and spectacular views of the surrounding mountains.
+The following 5.5km descent is easily worth the admission price of all the climbing, with steep ramps (max 26%!), sweeping bends and blistering speed down to the Finglas Water ford – enjoy.
 The next 2.4km section follows the undulating 4×4 track along Glen Finglas to the fork (B) – turn right and head back into Brig o’ Turk for well-earned refreshments.

 Details are current as of October 2015.
 Whilst the Loch Lomond & The Trossachs National Park Authority and its project partners have made every effort to ensure the accuracy of the route card information, Loch Lomond & The Trossachs National Park Authority and its project partners cannot be held responsible in any way for any changes that may take place to the routes, nor for any errors in the route cards, nor for any accidents, injuries or damage sustained whilst following the routes.
 Cycling is a risk sport and all persons using the cycle routes do so at their own risk, acknowledging and accepting the risk of accident, injury or damage.